friedrichsachs/Stats-ML/README.md

 MCMC: Play around with tau to scale Fisher Information Matrix (deciding over step size of the algorithm) Also, use standardized data to avoid "divide by zero".

+'credit also to Margot from my Stats Group!